raspberrypi/documentation/linux/usage/systemd.md

 sudo systemctl enable /etc/systemd/user/netmusicplayer.service
 ```

-Once a service has been enabled using `systemctl enable`, the system will run it the next time the system boots.
+Once a service has been enabled, it will run the next time the system boots.
 To run the service immediately, start it using `systemctl start` - see the following section.

 To disable a service, use the `systemctl disable` command: